 Case Management Conferences

-All Case Management Conferences set for July 7 and July 21 will be reset to a different date and parties will receive notification via mail or e-service.
+All Case Management Conferences will be held via Zoom and parties will receive notification via mail or e-service.

 Beginning immediately all Orders for Division RD are to be submitted in Word format through the 15th Judicial Circuit Online Services through the Online Scheduling.
 Any supporting documents for the Court to review should be efiled with the Clerk and then submitted as attachments to the order.
 If your order contains footnotes, please contact CAD-DivisionRD@pbcgov.org.